ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak14001/overview.md

 ## Product Description

 The RAK14001 is an RGB LED module that can be mounted to the IO slot of the WisBlock Base board.
-It is capable of driving RGB LEDs with up to 20 mA per segment via the I2C interface.
+It is capable of driving RGB LEDs with up to 20&nbsp;mA per segment via the I2C interface.
 The main component of this module is the NCP5623B from On Semiconductors.
 This IC has a built−in DC/DC converter that works as a high-efficiency charge pump providing the required DC voltage for all three LED segments.
 There is also an **IREF** pin that provides the reference current based on the internal band−gap voltage reference to control the output current flowing in the LED.

 ## Product Features

 * **Module specifications**
-    * 2.7 V - 4.2 V input voltage range
+    * 2.7&nbsp;V - 4.2&nbsp;V input voltage range
     * RGB Function Fully Supported
     * Programmable Integrated Gradual Dimming
     * Support I2C Protocol